apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 ---
 ## Intro

-I recently received a requirement to integrate with a Java API.
+We recently received a requirement to integrate with a Java API.
 I've worked with Java before and [natch](http://www.urbandictionary.com/define.php?term=natch), the requirement came my way.

 ## Considerations

 * This is a .NET shop and [Maven](https://maven.apache.org/) / [Gradle](https://gradle.org/) / [Spring](https://spring.io/) / [IntelliJ](https://www.jetbrains.com/idea/) are foreign concepts (the company firewall wouldn't let me trough to the [Maven](https://maven.apache.org/) repo, nor was there an internal repo that I could find).
-Thus, in order to ensure the solution is maintainable by anyone in the team, most of the logic needed to reside in the .NET space and the least amount of Java should be written.
+Thus, in order to ensure the solution is maintainable by anyone in the team, most of the logic needed to reside in the .NET space and the least amount of Java had to be written.

 ## Requirements

 * The interaction with Java should be seamless.
-* Minimal to no coupling between the Java API and the .NET code.
-This meant no [jni4net](http://jni4net.com/) that would require intricate knowledge of the API's internals as well as will require the Java API to emit to our .NET application, and vice versa.
+* There should be minimal to no coupling between the Java API and the .NET code.
+This meant no [jni4net](http://jni4net.com/) that would require intricate knowledge of the API's internals and in addition it will require the Java API to emit to our .NET application, and vice versa.
 	<sup>(The implementation of [jni4net](http://jni4net.com/) in the Java API was not an option anyway as it would require additional support from the writers of the API for my specific situation.)</sup>
 * The Java API needs to be hosted regardless of any user being logged in, it needs to run as a background process (like a [Daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) in a Unix environment).[^1]